He Likes You But Doesn’t Want a Relationship? Here’s Why!

 So, there’s nothing that you have to do in such a scenario, girl.
 It’s time to walk away from this guy.

-4. He’s All About Keeping It Chill and Casual.
+4. He’s All About Keeping It Chill and Casual

-You know it well – some guys don’t just want a serious relationship.
+Some guys don’t just want a serious relationship.
 They prefer to keep things light and low-key.

-He might be down for a fun fling or being FWB (friends with benefits) without the pressures of being exclusive.
+So that guy might be down for a fun fling or being FWB (friends with benefits) without the pressures of being exclusive.

 His flakiness and desire to “take things slow” conveys his interest in a casual relationship.